luckydonald-forks/mercurial-discord/README.md

 incoming = python:.hg/hooks.py:incoming
 ```

-and put a `secrets.txt` file right next to it:
+and put a `secrets.json` file right next to it:

 ```json
 {